Site icon Teacher Elena

 And neutral where the sea has beached its brine,

-Where the split salt of its heart lies spread
+Where the spilt salt of its heart lies spread

 Among the dark habiliments of Time.